garden-io/garden/docs/reference/module-types/helm.md

 # The repository URL to fetch the chart from.
 repo:

-# The Deployment, DaemonSet or StatefulSet that Garden should regard as the _Garden service_ in this module (not to be
+# The Deployment, DaemonSet or StatefulSet or Pod that Garden should regard as the _Garden service_ in this module
+# (not to be confused with Kubernetes Service resources).
+#
+# This can either reference a workload (i.e. a Deployment, DaemonSet or StatefulSet) via the `kind` and `name` fields,
+# or a Pod via the `podSelector` field.
+#
-# confused with Kubernetes Service resources).
-Because a Helm chart can contain any number of Kubernetes resources,
+# Because a Helm chart can contain any number of Kubernetes resources, this needs to be specified for certain Garden
-# this needs to be specified for certain Garden features and commands to work, such as hot-reloading.
+# features and commands to work, such as hot-reloading.
-# We currently map a Helm chart to a single Garden service, because all the resources in a Helm chart are deployed at
-# once.
 serviceResource:
   # The type of Kubernetes resource to sync files to.
   kind: Deployment